gvwilson/tidynomicon/_en/tidyverse.md

 Does the difference between high and low estimates vary by year?
 To answer that question,
-we use `group_by` to put data into groups and then `summarize` to summarize within groups.
+we use `group_by` to [group](../glossary/#grouping) records by value and then `summarize` to aggregate within groups.
-Might as well get rid of the `arrange` and `select` calls in our pipeline at this point, since we're not using them.
+We might as well get rid of the `arrange` and `select` calls in our pipeline at this point, since we're not using them, and count how many records contributed to each aggregation using `n()`:
-Oh,
-and count how many records contributed to each aggregation using `n()`: